 Welcome to another installment of natural hair tips!
-We are dedicated to bringing you helpful and informative tips that help you take the best care of your natural hair.
 Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 What are split ends?